jaythad13/Mathematikezettelkasten/Topology --- math-147/notes/Limit points and closed sets.md

 In the finite complement topology, the finite sets are exactly the closed sets — given any infinite set, every point is a limit point of it, and given a finite set, any point is contained in an open set with all of the other points of the finite set poked out.
 In the countable complement topology, the countable sets are exactly the closed sets for essentially the same reason.

-This seems to hint that the closed sets are just the complement of open sets. [[Mathematical Analysis I --- math-131/notes/Open and closed sets#_theorem _ closed sets are complements of open sets|Just as for metric spaces]] this is true.
+This seems to hint that the closed sets are just the complement of open sets. [[Analysis --- math-131/notes/Open and closed sets#_theorem _ closed sets are complements of open sets|Just as for metric spaces]] this is true.

 ##### _theorem:_ closed sets are complements of open sets